khanshoaib3/minecraft-access/README.md

 # Known Issues

 1. The default narrator speaks even if the narrator is turned off.
+2. In "Scrollable Recipes Group" under "Crafting Screen", sometimes you will move into empty slots and the mod won't speak out "Empty Slot" as it does in "Inventory Group", it speaks nothing.
+   In this case, move towards left and up until you hear some items name.
-2. (Linux only) xdotool is not recognised even if it is installed.
+3. (Linux only) xdotool is not recognised even if it is installed.
-3. (Linux only) Minecraft says not narrator available even if flite is installed.
+4. (Linux only) Minecraft says not narrator available even if flite is installed.